 Free water was not encountered during the drilling of any of the borings.
-Based on the moisture content of the recovered soil samples and the lack of free water in the borings, the static groundwater table is at a greater depth than 30± feet below existing site grades.
+Based on the moisture content of the recovered soil samples and the lack of free water in the borings, the static groundwater table is present at a greater depth than at least 25± feet below existing site grades.

-As part of our research, we reviewed available groundwater data in order to determine the historic high groundwater level for the site.
-The primary reference used to determine the historic groundwater depths in this area is the California Geological Survey (CGS) Seismic Hazard Zone Report 035, Seismic Hazard Zone Report for the Torrance 7.5-Minute Quadrangle, which indicates that the historic high groundwater level for the site is approximately 10 feet below the ground surface.
-In addition, recent water level data was obtained from the California State Water Resources Control Board, GeoTracker, website, https://geotracker.waterboards.ca.gov/.
-Several monitoring wells are located within 1,000± feet radius of the site.
-Water level readings within these monitoring wells indicate a high groundwater level of 36± feet below the ground surface in July 2005.
+As a part of our research, we reviewed available groundwater data in order to determine groundwater levels for the site.
+Water level data was obtained from the California Department of Water Resources website, https://wdl.water.ca.gov/waterdatalibrary/.
+Several monitoring wells are located within 1 mile radius of the site.
+Water level readings within these monitoring wells indicate a high groundwater level of 42± feet below the ground surface in October 2022.